Artexety/turtleceptor/README.md

 ## Training the Network
 When everything is set up, you can run the commands below to start training.
-Make sure you `source` your python venv beforehand.
+Make sure you `source` your python virtual environment beforehand.

 ```console
 $ roslaunch turtlebot_gazebo turtlebot_world.launch \